-- 5. To change to the proper input: - a.
-Press the Input/Exit button (button 1) - b.
-Press the Menu/Toggle button (button 5) until the correct input is highlighted. - c.
-Press the Left or Right Select buttons to select the highlighted input. - d.
+5. To change to the proper input:

+- a.
+Press Button 1 (Input/Exit button) - b.
+Press Button 5 (Menu/Toggle button) until the correct input is highlighted. - c.
+Press Button 2 or 4 to select the highlighted input. - d.
 The screen will flash and sync up with the signal.